amrityap/-Topical_And_Sentiment_Analysis_of_NHS_Covid-19_App_User_Reviews-MSc_Project/README.md

 covid19_googleplaydata_with_topics2.csv includes the user reviews and the topics extracted after tuning the hyper-parameters of BERTopic.
-Libraries needed to run TopicWiseTemporalSentimentAnalysis.ipynb are regular expressions, pandas, NumPy, BERTopic, hdbscan, matplotlib, sklearn, transformers and TensorFlow
+Libraries needed to run TopicWiseTemporalSentimentAnalysis.ipynb are regular expressions, pandas, NumPy, BERTopic, hdbscan, matplotlib, sklearn, transformers and TensorFlow.